Mutation, gap closing, and auto-segmentation#

 before: {'GLN'}

-before: {'GLN'} then after: {'ALA'} — the mutation flipped the residue identity. mutateResidue() modifies the molecule in place: the old sidechain is stripped, an ideal ALA template is Kabsch-aligned onto the backbone (N, CA, C), and the new sidechain is placed.
-Notice that the two masks are recomputed against mut after the mutation, not reused from before — the mutation shrinks the atom array (GLN has more sidechain atoms than ALA), and a precomputed mask would now be the wrong length (see the warning in the Atom selection tutorial).
+before: {'GLN'} then after: {'TRP'} — the mutation flipped the residue identity. mutateResidue() modifies the molecule in place: the old sidechain is stripped, an ideal TRP template is Kabsch-aligned onto the backbone (N, CA, C), and the new sidechain is placed.
+Notice that the two masks are recomputed against mut after the mutation, not reused from before — the mutation changes the size of the atom array (TRP’s indole sidechain has more atoms than GLN’s), and a precomputed mask would now be the wrong length (see the warning in the Atom selection tutorial).

 Step 3 — Compare “random” vs “best”, and add minimization#